How to register

 Open for appointments between Monday and Friday from 8.30am to 12pm and from 12.30pm to 2pm.

-To make an appointment at the Nationality Department (Cardiff only), please go to our online portal and follow the instructions.
+To make an appointment at the Nationality Department in Cardiff or Swansea, please go to our online portal and follow the instructions.

 Swansea area residents (except students, see below)